Question: What about “cutting off” the thief’s hand in The Qur’an?

 Answer: For the above question, first of all I would like to quote Dr. R. Khalifa, the founder of The Qur’an ‘s mathematical coding in the year 1974, concerning cutting off the thief’s hand in The Qur’an, through mathematical Proof:

 “The practice of cutting off the thief’s hand, as decreed by the false Muslims, is a Satanic practice without Quranic basis.
 Due to the special importance of this example, God has provided mathematical proof in support of marking the hand of the thief, rather than severing it.
 Verse 12:31 refers to the women who so admired Joseph that they cut their hands.
 Obviously, they did not cut off their hands.
 Nobody can.

 “The sum of sura and verse numbers are the same for: 5:38 and 12:31, i.e.= 43.”

 5:38 “And the thief, male or female; cut their hands, a punishment they earned, a way of example from All’h; and All’h Is Exalted in Power, Full of Wisdom!”

-As to my own answer apart from Dr Khalifa’s Proof (here again some of the Qur’anic particularities have to be reminded -refer to the FurQan for details.
+As to my own answer apart from Dr. Khalifa’s Proof (here again some of the Qur’anic particularities must be recalled) refer to The FurQan for details.

 One of the most important aspect of the Qur’anic Statements to be taken into consideration, that indicates time and condition of a Commandment, is by the way the people are Addressed, i.e.